chopyy/dtuchsch.github.io/about.md

 permalink: /about/
 ---

-# Work
+# "How would you describe yourself and your work?"

 Hi, this is Daniel, R&D engineer at Heilbronn University, Germany.
-I'm working in the fields of human-robot collaboration and highly automated driving.
-I'm passionate about programming - especially in C++ and C, control theory, digital signal processing, embedded and real-time systems.
-I'm enthusiastic about how to improve embedded software development in the future.
+I'm working in the innovative areas of human-robot collaboration and highly automated driving.
+I'm passionate about programming - programming in C++ and C in particular, control engineering, digital signal processing, embedded and real-time systems.

+I'm enthusiastic about how to improve the embedded software development.
+I really like being open-minded, innovative and creative during design and implementation phase.
+What's of real importance for me is to think out-of-the-box or as *Elon Musk* would say: "Don't just follow the trend".
+At the same time of being innovative, it's mandatory to rely on proven-in-use concepts, standards and tools to get things done.

 # Education

-I have a BSc degree in electric motor systems and mechatronics.
+I have a BSc degree in drive systems (electrical machines) and mechatronics.
+In parallel to my work as a research assistant I'm completing my Master's degree in mechatronics.

 # Publications